SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Description</b></summary>

-  Working Group members will share information they possess related to the common data models being built.
+  Working Group members will share information they possess related to the common data model being built.
 The objective is to gather information in order to have a global overview of data models implemented and used across europe and leverage this insight to develop a common data model.
 This task is assigned to the Working Group members who will report back to the editors using the channels and collaborative tools defined.

 </details>